You need to be at school before the bell goes at 8:55am.

 Money (not lunch orders)

 Our school policy is NO sweets.
 Please do not send sweets to school in your child’s lunchbox.
 Lollies and bubblegum should be kept for home.
 Thank you for your support with this matter.
-We encourage children to eat sandwiches first before their fruit and biscuits and our school policies is that rubbish should go home into their lunch boxes.
+We encourage children to eat sandwiches first before their fruit and biscuits and our school policies is that lunch rubbish should go home with their lunch boxes.

 Please name all clothing, including shoes.
 We often have more than person wearing the same item.
 If your child does misplace something, check in class and the Lost Property box which is situated by Room 10.
 Including some spare items such as knickers and shorts is a good idea in case of accidents.